brenocrs/brenocrs.github.io/_posts/2020-12-29-[The MacGyver toolbox] Windows Network traffic monitoring.md

 >-- <cite>[World Bank](https://www.worldbank.org/en/news/feature/2020/06/08/the-global-economic-outlook-during-the-covid-19-pandemic-a-changed-world)</cite>

 <br>
-Then as a professionals from engeneering department, i knew that more than enever before, i needed to do and deploy more, with a less(or any) resources.
+Then as a professionals from engineering department, i knew that more than enever before, i needed to do and deploy more, with a less(or any) resources.
 <br>
 Sometimes, we have a lot of tools avaliable, but we dont use it for a lot of reasons, and sometimes, we spend money and resource to deploy some function/facility that was already avaliable on our systems, but in another format.
 <br>